Secbez Docs

 What Secbez detects

-• Injection — SQL injection, command injection, template injection
+• Injection — SQLi, command injection, template injection, SSTI, deserialization

-• Cross-site scripting (XSS) — reflected, stored, and DOM-based XSS
+• Cross-site scripting (XSS) — reflected, stored, DOM-based, framework-specific (React dangerouslySetInnerHTML, Vue v-html, etc.)

-• Broken access control — missing authorization, privilege escalation
+• Broken access control — missing authorization, missing tenant scoping, role checks bypassed at the route level

-• Authentication issues — missing auth on sensitive endpoints, weak session handling
+• Authentication and protocol issues — JWT misuse, OAuth/SSO callback flaws, session management, missing auth on sensitive endpoints

-• Business logic flaws — race conditions, workflow bypasses, state manipulation
+• Business logic and transaction integrity — race conditions, TOCTOU, double-spend, workflow bypass, state manipulation

-• Secrets — hardcoded API keys, tokens, and credentials in source code
+• Secrets — API keys, tokens, private keys, and credentials in source code

 Key capabilities